Tyler-Pritchard/MovieTroll/README.md

-# Comedy Theater 3000 for React Native
+# MovieTroll for React Native

 A community-driven mobile application for recording and playing audio commentary for copyrighted works including film and television.